This article is from 2014. Dates have been updated for 2024.

 Since 2005, venerable music festival Lollapalooza has taken over Chicago’s Grant Park for a two-day summer celebration of the world’s hottest musicians and the tank-top-and-neon-sunglasses-wearing fans that love them.
 But it wasn’t always this way.
 In Lollapalooza’s original, early-’90s incarnation, the fest was a ragtag traveling circus of alt-friendly headlining bands, semi-underground second-stage acts, and plenty of random weirdness going on in the margins.
 The fest was still a well-funded commercial enterprise, but it retained a scrappy counterculture vibe that manifested itself in performance art, poetry, idealistic activism, and a bunch of shit about Tibet.
 It was all very, very ’90s—which explains why the fest fizzled by the end of the decade, only to be reborn as a modern, one-city-only event a few years later.

-20 years ago this July, Lolla set up shop in and around Milwaukee’s Marcus Amphitheater with bands like Smashing Pumpkins, Beastie Boys, and Nick Cave And The Bad Seeds in tow.
-(Cave makes his first Milwaukee appearance since Lollapalooza ’94 Friday, June 20 at the Milwaukee Theater.)
+Thirty years ago this July—July 14, to be exact—Lolla set up shop in and around Milwaukee’s Marcus Amphitheater with bands like Smashing Pumpkins, Beastie Boys, A Tribe Called Quest, The Breeders, and Nick Cave And The Bad Seeds in tow.
 Also in tow: some terrific second-stage acts, a bunch of “road poets,” and something called the “Electric Carnival.”
 Once again, it was very, very ’90s.
-So in honor of Lollapalooza ’94’s 20-year anniversary, let’s take a look at its program, shall we?
+So in honor of Lollapalooza ’94’s 30-year anniversary, let’s take a look at its program, shall we?

 Cover/table of contents/layout